-See the Frequently Asked Question handout for details and background information.
+See the Frequently Asked Questions handout for details and background information.

 What is the Kahana Solar Project?

-Innergex is proposing a 20 MWAC solar photovoltaic (PV) system coupled with a 20 MW, 4-hour (80 MWh) battery energy storage system located in Napili-Honokowai on Maui, Hawaii.
-The solar array and associated infrastructure will utilize approximately 220 acres and is located on Tax Map Key parcel (2) 4-3-001:017 owned by Maui Land and Pineapple Company, Inc. (MLP).
-The solar arrays will connect into an existing Maui Electric Company, Ltd. (Maui Electric) transmission line adjacent to the site.
+The project combines 20 MW of solar photovoltaic electric capacity with 20 MW, 4-hour (80 MWh) of battery energy storage on land owned by Maui Land and Pineapple Company, Inc. (MLP) in Napili-Honokowai on the island of Maui.
+The solar array and associated infrastructure will utilize approximately 220 acres and connect into an existing Maui Electric Company, Ltd. (Maui Electric) transmission line adjacent to the site.